jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 ![System bars example](../../images/vuetify/system-bars.png)

-Toolbars may contain anything, you can inherit the `ToolBar` class and customize it the way you want.

-Basically, you have methods that can return you elements containing in system bar (buttons, checkers, icons, etc.).
+The system bar component can be used for displaying statuses to the user.
+It looks like the Android system bar and can contain icons, spacers, and some text.

-For examples of usage see: [JDI vuetify page tests for toolbars](https://github.com/jdi-testing/jdi-light/blob/vuetify-develop/jdi-light-vuetify-tests/src/test/java/io/github/epam/vuetify/tests/complex/ToolBarsTests.java).
+For examples of usage see: [JDI vuetify page tests for system bars](https://github.com/jdi-testing/jdi-light/blob/vuetify-develop/jdi-light-vuetify-tests/src/test/java/io/github/epam/vuetify/tests/complex/SystemBarsTests.java).

 ### Breadcrumbs